nancchan/saas-customer-onboarding-business-systems/README.md

 ## Project Overview

-This project simulates a SaaS customer onboarding process from **business requirements through data preparation, CRM processing, reporting, testing, troubleshooting, and improvement**.
+This project simulates a SaaS customer onboarding process from business requirements through data preparation, CRM processing, reporting, testing, troubleshooting, and improvement.

-I created this project as a self-directed learning exercise to practice applying Business Analysis concepts in a practical business systems environment.
+I created this project as a self-directed learning exercise to practice applying Business Analysis and Business Systems concepts in a practical business environment.

-The project follows one customer onboarding scenario so that the different tools and activities connect as one overall process.
+The project follows one customer onboarding scenario so that the different tools, systems, data, and activities connect as one overall process.

 ---